 What Makes a Ground Cover “Dog-Tough”?
 (Your Buying Guide)

-Before you choose a solution, it’s important to understand the qualities that make a ground cover truly suitable for a dog’s play area.
+Before you choose a solution, it’s essential to understand the qualities that make a ground cover truly suitable for a dog’s play area.
 A patch of dirt can be covered with anything, but only the right materials will thrive and provide a safe, long-lasting surface.
 We evaluated our top picks based on these key criteria.

 Durability & Traffic Tolerance